albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 Creates a new table of the same size.
 For each element in the original table invokes the function 'func' and assigns the return value of the function to the corresponding slot of the newly created table.
 Provided func can accept up to 3 arguments: slot value (required), slot key in table (optional), reference to table itself (optional).
+If callback func throws null, the element is skipped and not added to destination table.

 .. sq:function:: table.each(func(slot_value, [slot_key], [table_ref]))